-- (i) Module quizzes (40%): Three Midterm Exams: These exams will cover material dealt with during lecture periods (lectures, movies, discussion, etc) or contained in the readings.
-They will be multiple-choice tests.
-Bring your student ID with you to the midterms.
-Be on time: No exam will be given if you are late and a completed exam has already been turned in. - (ii) Class participation (10%): During each class, students will receive a minimum of four questions based on the material being discussed.
-The overall grade for class participation will be split between the student responding to the question and a correct response for that question. - (iii) Written paper (25%): Towards the end of the semester, students will be assigned a paper based on a contemporary topic from the field of learning and memory.
+- (i) Module quizzes (35%): Three Midterm Exams: These exams will cover material dealt with during lecture periods (lectures, movies, discussion, etc) or contained in the readings.
+They will be multiple-choice tests administered via D2L. - (ii) Class participation (10%): During most classes, students will receive a minimum of four questions based on the material being discussed.
+The overall grade for class participation will be calculated for each correct response. - (iii) Written paper 1 (10%): Students will complete a worksheet in the review of a paper regarding a topic of learning and memory.
+You are also required to submit the final draft of your paper to analysis by Turn-It-In on our D2L site under the "Assignments" tab to verify that the content is original. - (iii) Written paper 2 (10%): Students will write a brief review on the role of dopamine in learning and memory.
+You are also required to submit the final draft of your paper to analysis by Turn-It-In on our D2L site under the "Assignments" tab to verify that the content is original - (iii) Written paper 3 (10%): Students will revise their review on the role of dopamine in learning and memory, based on comments received.
 You are also required to submit the final draft of your paper to analysis by Turn-It-In on our D2L site under the "Assignments" tab to verify that the content is original. - (iv) Final exam (20%): There will be a final exam that covers material dealt throughout the semester.
 It will be the same format as the midterms. - (v) Class attendance (5%): Attendance will be monitored throughout the semester; many classes will have overlapping themes, which are designed to help with conceptualizing the topics discussed.
 Students who attend less than 90% (without genuine mitigating circumstances) of the classes will receive a 5% reduction in their overall grade.